 The Chemistry Honors Program offers students a challenging program of advanced study where they can develop research skills as well as written and oral communication skills.
 The program is envisioned as a way for students to develop independence, collaborative skills and a deeper understanding of chemistry required for careers in both industry and graduate school.
 Membership in the Chemistry Honors Program is available to students who have exceptional academic standing and who elect to satisfy additional requirements outlined below.
+Our current group of Honors students can be found here.

 Admission to the Program